udaykiran009/oneCCL/doc/rst/source/elasticity.rst

 Main instructions
 +++++++++++++++++

-Before ranks launch user can specify :ref:`CCL_WORLD_SIZE` = N, where N - number of ranks to start.
+Before ranks launch user can specify :ref:`CCL_WORLD_SIZE` = N, where N is the number of ranks to start.
-If k8s with k8s manager support is used then N = replicasize by default.
+If k8s with k8s manager support is used, then N is equal to replicasize by default.

-User can specify own function which will decide what CCL should do on "world" resize event - wait / use current "world" information / finalize.
+User can specify their own function that decides what oneCCL should do on "world" resize event:

+- wait
+- use current "world" information
+- finalize

 ::

   typedef enum ccl_resize_action